djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ----------------------
 ```

-In contrast, a program is a concrete, language-dependent implementation of an algorithm.
-It must follow the syntax rules of the chosen language.
+On the other hand, a program is a concrete, language-dependent implementation of an algorithm.
+It follows the syntax rules of a particular programming language.
 For instance, the above algorithm can be implemented in Python as:

 ```python
 num1 = int(input("Enter first number: "))